A hangover is the unpleasant symptoms a person has after drinking too much alcohol.

 - Get plenty of rest.
-Even if you feel good the morning after heavy drinking, the lasting effects of alcohol will reduce your ability to perform at your best.
+Even if you feel good the morning after heavy drinking, the lasting effects of alcohol reduce your ability to perform at your best.

 O'Connor PG.
 Alcohol abuse and dependence.
-In: Goldman L, Ausiello D, eds.
-Cecil Medicine.
-23rd ed.
-Philadelphia, Pa: Saunders Elsevier; 2007:chap 31.
+In: Goldman L, Schafer AI, eds.
+Goldman’s Cecil Medicine.
+24th ed.
+Philadelphia, Pa.: Elsevier Saunders; 2011:chap 32.

 Reviewed By: David C. Dugdale, III, MD, Professor of Medicine, Division of General Medicine, Department of Medicine, University of Washington School of Medicine.
 Also reviewed by A.D.A.M.
 Health Solutions, Ebix, Inc., Editorial Team: David Zieve, MD, MHA, Bethanne Black, Stephanie Slon, and Nissi Wang.